multiversx/mx-sdk-js-examples/cookbook/cookbook.md

 - Claim rewards
 - Undelegate and withdraw funds

 These operations can be performed using both the controller and the **factory**.
-For a complete list of supported methods, refer to the autogenerated documentation:
+For a complete list of supported methods, please refer to the autogenerated documentation:
 - [DelegationController](https://multiversx.github.io/mx-sdk-js-core/v14/classes/DelegationController.html)
 - [DelegationTransactionsFactory](https://multiversx.github.io/mx-sdk-js-core/v14/classes/DelegationTransactionsFactory.html)